-Swinehart also contends that even if appellees had not waived the statute of frauds, it is not applicable to the third contract.
+Swinehart also asserts that the statute of frauds it is not applicable to the third contract.
 Swinehart does not contend that the assignment of the mineral interests is not a transfer of real estate subject to the statute of frauds; instead, he argues the statute of frauds is not applicable because the transfer of those mineral interests was only incidental to the primary agreement, which was based on the acquisition of geological information.

 In support of his contention, Swinehart relies on Hydrocarbon Horizons, Inc. v.
 Pecos Dev.
-Corp., 797 S.W.2d 265 (Tex.
-App.-Corpus Christi 1990), writ denied, 803 S.W.2d 266 (Tex.
+Corp., 797 S.W.2d265 (Tex.
+App.-Corpus Christi 1990), writ denied, 803 S.W.2d266 (Tex.
 1991) (per curiam).
 In that case, Hydrocarbon entered into an agreement with Pecos, in which Hydrocarbon agreed to show two prospective leases to Pecos; if Pecos wanted to acquire either lease, Pecos would pay Hydrocarbon a finder's fee and deliver an overriding royalty interest in each lease.
 Id. at 266.
 Hydrocarbon sued Pecos for breach of contract and constructive trust, alleging Pecos had acquired one of the leases without paying Hydrocarbon its finder's fee or tendering the overriding royalty interest.
 Id.
 Pecos moved for summary judgment on the ground that the letter agreement was not enforceable under the statute of frauds because it did not sufficiently describe the land in question.
 Id.